wuilliam321/katas/README.md

 # katas
-Leet code and more practice
+ * Leet code and more practice
+ * Golang patterns